porplax/jellyfish-rs/README.md

 cargo build
 ```

+Building release profile will not work if `/assets` from the root directory is not in the same one as the executable.

 *PS: This was bulit on windows.
 I am unsure if other operating systems are supported.*

 # 🖋️getting started🖋️